vechain/grant-program/applications/vesea_nft_platform.md

 ## `Overview`
 **Description**
-VeSea NFT Marketplace and Launchpad is a platform created to enable the creation, discovery and transacting of VIP-181 tokens within the VeChainThor ecosystem and to then enable those creators and their NFT holders with day-1 utility of those same tokens via modular, composable smartcontracts.
+VeSea NFT Marketplace, Launchpad and utility platform is being created to enable the creation, discovery and transacting of VIP-181 tokens within the VeChainThor ecosystem, and to then empower those creators and their NFT holders with day-1 utility of those same tokens via modular, composable smartcontracts.

 **Reasoning**
 As we all know, NFTs have become a prominent vehicle for elevating the web3 discussion and general activity across all of blockchain.
-Our team saw that growth happening across all major chains while our most-invested ecosystem remained stagnant for retail/community.
-This is when and why we sought to bring that energy, those conversations, all of the engagement and creativity (both artistic and builder) to VeChain.
+Our team saw that growth happening across all major chains while our most-invested ecosystem remained stagnant for retail/community participants.
+Seeing that stagnation on VeChainThor's user-facing interactions was when and why we sought to bring that energy, those conversations, all of the engagement and creativity (both artistic and builder) to VeChain.

 **Features and Enhancement**
 - Full wallet support
 - Connex
 - MTT
+- VIP-180 management
+- VIP-181 management
-- Fee delegation (*coming*)
+- Fee delegation
 - Forcible Transaction Dependency (*coming*)
 - Transaction Lifecycle Control (*coming*)